krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### A manager wishes to monitor and enforce configuration compliance for AWS resources, including S3 buckets and security groups.

 use AWS Config to create rules to monitor compliance and use auto-remediation to enforce the compliance.

+#### The corporate policy requires credential rotation every 90 days.
+While the users were promptly changing their passwords on time, an audit of access key age showed that keys were not rotated for several months.
+How can you enforce this policy and take corrective action?

+Use AWS Config to automatically disable keys that are older than the specified max access key age AWS Config has a managed rule to check if active access keys are rotated within the number of days specified in the maxAccessKeyAge parameter.

+Trusted Advisor can alert about access keys that are older than 90 days.
+The max-age parameter in Trusted Advisor is not configurable.
+You can automate the remediation by monitoring EventBridge and triggering an action in response to the event.

+Inspector is used for host-level vulnerability assessment

+Amazon Detective is an interactive tool to investigate security findings and identify the root cause of potential security issues or suspicious activities.
+Detective can analyze trillions of events from multiple data sources such as Amazon Virtual Private Cloud (Amazon VPC) Flow Logs, AWS CloudTrail logs, Amazon Elastic Kubernetes Service (Amazon EKS) audit logs, and Amazon GuardDuty findings, and automatically creates a unified, interactive view of your resources, users, and the interactions between them over time.

+#### The database credentials for an application are stored as a secure string parameter in the Systems Manager Parameter Store.
+The application uses IAM role with Get Parameter permission to access the database credentials.
+However, during testing, the application could not connect to the database.
+The developer verified and confirmed that the credential stored in parameter store are valid.
+What could be causing the connectivity problem?

+Ensure IAM role has permission to access the KMS Keys used for secure string encryption SecureString parameter uses KMS keys for encryption.
+Ensure the Application IAM Role has permission to use the keys and access the parameter.

 ## Observability = Monitoring, Logging and Auditing <a id="Observability"></a>